pechajobs/Admin/.github/ISSUE_TEMPLATE/RFJ_new.md

 ## 7. Other options

-Is there a better way to solve this problem than the proposed solution?
+Have you considered other ways to solve this problem?
+Why didn't you choose them?

 ## 8. Risks and unknowns